Are you a leader who wants your program to be great, but no matter what you do, things are difficult?

-If you look at the picture at the top of the page and see yourself there, you need to keep reading.
+If you look at the picture above and see yourself there, you need to keep reading.
 If you’re overwhelmed by everything and you can’t see a way out, keep reading!

 I was this kind of director once until I began to discover the strategies that could make a difference.
 Follow along with me as I share these strategies and guide you along the path to make things better.

 You may be the program manager of an early childhood program, a manager of a school district, or any other kind of program where you have to manage staff.
 If so, this website is for you!

 1. If you’re constantly putting out fires in your workplace & the goals you’ve set for your program to attain always take a back seat to fires created by your staff, I understand that you are feeling unimportant to your staff.